lucisferre

-Don't Call the DOM in a Loop
+Don't call the DOM in a loop

 One of my mine pet peeves with backbone.js is how readily it leads to collection views that are rendered by calling the DOM via $.append() in a loop.